"Dispel any confusion about Venice Port! Is Stazione Marittima or San Basilio the one you need? "

 If Venice is where your Mediterranean cruise ship starts or finishes its itinerary, or simply if Venezia is featured on your Mediterranean cruise holiday as one of its ports-of-call, you will find this Venice port information very useful.

-The port of Venice is often an embark port for Eastern Mediterranean cruises.
+The port of Venice is often an embarkation port for Eastern Mediterranean cruises.
 It is a big and bustling complex that constantly changes its looks, is being enlarged and added to.

 It grows with such speed that it has increased its traffic four times in the past seven years.
 From being the 10th biggest port in Europe it has moved to 4th place.